Pedro Bravo de Acuña: End of his term in office

-Governor Bravo de Acuña died in Manila in 1606, soon after his return from the Moluccas, and the Audiencia again took over the government.
-Bravo de Acuña died very suddenly, and there were suspicions he had been poisoned.
+Soon after his return from the Moluccas, Governor Bravo de Acuña died in Manila in 1606, and the Eeal Audiencia assumed control of government.
+His sudden death aroused suspicions he had been poisoned.
 He had accumulated considerable wealth during his administration, and as a result was subjected to a juicio de residencia (grievance tribunal), as his predecessor had been.

 After his death, his property was confiscated by the Audiencia under Rodrigo de Vivero y Velasco.
-Vivero was sent by the viceroy of New Spain in 1608 to assume temporary charge of the government and to investigate the colonial officials.
+Vivero had been sent by the Viceroy of New Spain in 1608 to assume temporary charge of the government, and to investigate colonial officials.